Low Glycemic Index Ricotta Gnocchi | Egg-Free

 • Traditional Gnocchi

-Cut first into strips, then into chunks.
+Cut into strips then into chunks.

-Re-knead the scraps and make more gnocchi until all the dough is used.
+Knead the scraps and make more gnocchi until all the dough is used.

 Your low glycemic index ricotta gnocchi, egg-free are ready.